rocksclusters/FingerPrint/README.md

 The simplest way to use FingerPrint is to add to your PATH the ./bin directory of this source code, and you will be done (on bash export PATH=$PATH:full_path_to_source/bin )

-To install fingerprint on your system from source you can run
+FingerPrint uses distutils so you can also run the standrad distutils procedure to install FingerPrint on your system from source (we strongly discourag 'normal' user from using this method though).
+To install fingerprint in your system python you can run:

     # python setup.py install